avimehenwal/avimehenwal.in/content/blog/video-composition/index.md

 7. Cut the video at PlayHeadd position, <kbd>CTRL + K</kbd>
 8. Seperate audio from video
 9. ADjust audio volume levels
+10. How to add text overlays?
+    1.  like link at the bottom over the video
+    2. HIghlight some portion of video, like toolbar etc.
+    3. Add certain text description etc

 ## Video Editing Workflow